jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 [ZeroMQ][zeromq] version `4.0.4` with development headers and libs is included.

-Perl `5.20` with a number of modules is included.
+Perl `5.20` and Python `2.7.9' each with a number of modules is included.

-Python `2.7.9` is included with at least enough packages to run [Bottle python][bottle-python] web applications.
-Additional Python packages are easily added.

 *Device tree* binaries are generated and installed that support